Samchen2003/Samchen2003.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        My research interest generally lies in trustworthy machine learning, particularly within the domains of computer vision and natural language processing.
+I am deeply committed to advancing generative models, such as diffusion models and large language models (LLMs), while addressing critical concerns surrounding safety, fairness, and ethical deployment.
+My ultimate goal is to develop multimodal models that are not only powerful in task-solving but also reliable and safe for widespread use.

         Please reach out to collaborate 😃
     design: